SMTG-Bham/easyunfold/README.md

 where `cell_super` and `cell_primitive` are (3,3) matrix made of row lattice vectors.
 If `M` is non-diagonal, all nine elements must be passed in a row-major order.

-It is possible to omitt `--matrix`` if the supercell is perfectly commensurate with the primitive cell.
+It is possible to omit `--matrix`` if the supercell is perfectly commensurate with the primitive cell.
 This can be the case if the supercell calculation did not undergo cell relaxation.

-If cell relaxation did take place, it is important to note that the unfolded band structure is not for exact  original primitive cell, but for a primitive cell deformed in a simialr way as the supercell.
+If cell relaxation did take place, it is important to note that the unfolded band structure is not for exact  original primitive cell, but for a primitive cell deformed in a similar way as the supercell.

 A `easyunfold.json` file will be written which contains the information of the unfolding.
 The kpoints needed to be calculated for the supercell is written to a file named `KPOINTS_easyunfold`.